Supplemental Gifted & Talented Affirmative Action NCLB Internet Use Emergency Plan Healty Snacks Bullying

 Notes:

-• Students are also evaluated based on teacher recommendation.
-Eligible students receive supplemental instruction in math and/or reading two times/week.
+• Eligible students receive supplemental instruction in math and/or reading two times/week.

 • Parents have the right to refuse services by completing a Parental Refusal of Services form.

-Gifted and Talented - Grades K - 6
+Gifted and Talented Enrichment Program - Grades K - 6

 Program Requirements